The Small Business Guide to Creating a Perfect Logo

 You want people to see your logo and instantly think of your brand.

-In order to achieve that goal, there are a few considerations you must keep in mind.
+To achieve that goal, you must keep a few considerations in mind.

 First, a logo must be sufficiently unique that it only reminds consumers of your brand.

 This is where logo design trends (and stock logo art) become your enemy.
 Logos that take their cue from design trends or stock rather than the brands they represent begin to look mighty similar – and that’s a problem.

 It doesn’t matter if a different company is similar to yours, what matters is that your logos are different.
 As a result, you have an opportunity to make a unique first impression.
 Often, a logo is one of the first defense barriers against competition.
 Besides your company’s name, it’s the first difference customers and prospects will notice.